GeekHive/SitecoreVSTS/BuildTemplates/README.md

 #### Download GeekHive Scripts
 *   Fields: No fields require attention.
 *   This is an inline PowerShell script that pulls down the contents of https://github.com/GeekHive/SitecoreVSTS for use on the build.
 This step is **critical** if you wish to use these scripts further in the process: in further Build Steps or with the templated [Release Task Groups](../ReleaseTaskGroups/README.md).
+The idea is to exclude build/release scripts from your repository and pull them in as-needed during the deployment.
+*   **Note: It is recommended that you fork this repository and reference your fork in order to assure you have full control of your scripts.**

 ---